Idadelveloper/Idadelveloper.github.io/_posts/2020-04-10-about-version-control.md

 *Other examples include Bazaar, TFS, VSTS.*

-I hope you now understand what version control is all about and why it shhould be part and parcel of your life.
+I hope you now understand what version control is all about and why it should be part and parcel of your life.
 Hope you find this comprehensive.
 Thanks for reading! :)